freeradical13/freeradical13.github.io/index.md

 An [endothermic reaction][] occurs when the system absorbs heat energy from its surroundings (often represented as an additional heat, light, electricity, sound, etc. reagent).
 An [exothermic reaction][] occurs when the system releases energy (often represented as an additional heat, light, electricity, sound, etc. product).

-[Le Chatelier's principle][] asserts that the reaction tends towards equilibrium even after any changes to concentration, temperature, volume, or pressure.
-If the concentration of one reagent or product increases, the reaction will favor that side; otherwise, it will the other side.
+[Le Chatelier's principle][] asserts that the reaction tends towards equilibrium even after any changes to concentration, temperature, volume, or pressure (thus why it's called dynamic).
+If the concentration of one reagent or product increases, the reaction will favor that side; otherwise, it will favor the other side.
 If the temperature increases in an endothermic reaction, the system will favor the forward reaction.
 If the temperature decreases in an exothermic reation, the forward reaction will be favored to match the previous temperature.
 If the concentration of a substance increases, the reaction will favor that side of the reaction; otherwise, it will favor the other side.
 If volume decreases, concentrations will increase, so the reaction will favor the side that generates more total moles (i.e. creating more of the side that's more likely to react).
 Conversely, if volume increases, concentrations will decrease, so the reaction will favor the side that has fewer total moles (i.e. creating more of te side that's less likely to react).

 ## Acids and Bases